olegv142/esp32-ble-uart-mx/README.md

 * disable status and/or debug events if user is interested in data events only
 * configure device behavior, for example disable discovery
 * configure auto-connecting on startup
+* configure using extended data frames or binary data encoding
 * setup debug options (TELL_UPTIME, PEER_ECHO)

 Since configuration options are placed onto the separate file you may conveniently create you own file or set of files for various device variants.